Copyright, Plagiarism, and Disclaimer

 --Article 1, Section 8, Constitution of the United States

 That clause is the basis for the copyright laws of the United States, and I claim those rights for the material I've written or formulated for presentation on this website.
 Facts, such as names, dates, and places cannot be copyrighted; you are free to use them as you wish.
 The writings containing those facts and other material are creative work and protected by copyright.
 You may use this material for your personal research, but please respect the copyright.
 Republication in any form is prohibited, unless you request and receive written permission from me.

 Allowing the use of this material for research does not include republishing or reproducing it in other venues.
 In particular, I do not allow copying these pages, or their content, to a tree on Ancestry® or to be uploaded to other commercial websites or databases.
 While I'm honored that you think my material is good enough that you'd want to use it as your own, that is still copyright infringement.
 The content provided by commercial endeavors earns them profits which they do not share with me.
 Until they do, I do not wish to donate my material to them, nor see it donated by others.
 If you want to provide more than the basic facts of birth, marriage, death, and burial dates and places from these pages, I suggest using a URL link to this site so your readers will see the latest research

 --Charles Caleb Colton

 Imitation may indeed be flattery, but not without giving credit.
 If you use my material (or anyone else's for that matter) in your research, please give credit where credit is due and properly cite your source.
-Also, my sources lend credibility to my work, and they should also be your clues to further research.
+Also, while my sources lend credibility to my work, and they should also be your clues to further research.
 However, they should not be a source for you until you actually use them.
-For example, I cite Torrey's New England Marriages Prior to 1700 (2011) throughout these pages, but I do not cite his sources unless I've actually used them to try to answer a particular problem.
+For example, throughout these pages I cite Torrey's New England Marriages Prior to 1700 (2011), but I do not cite his sources unless I've actually used them to try to answer a particular problem.